New Online Course - Pen Nib and Ink

 — Is critique offered?

-Yes, an in-depth critique is provided on the student's practice.
 The tutor’s individual advice is mostly provided via extra video classes to be recorded and uploaded on YouTube, hence our live meetings can be thoroughly focused on teachings, demos, and answering questions.
 These videos with individual advice will be available to all students so that everyone can learn from the tips offered to all the others.

 — Are there any prerequisites?